-When the program ends, if it found no inconsistencies, you will see an output
+When the program ends, if it found no inconsistencies, the output is similar to the following:

-But if any inconsistencies were found, the output will look like this:
+If any inconsistencies were found, the output looks like this:

-To run LiveCompare in conflicts mode, you should invoke it with:
+To run LiveCompare in conflicts mode, invoke it with:

-For more details about the conflicts mode, check BDR Support chapter.
+For more details about the conflicts mode, see PGD support.